 1964 was the final year that the US minted silver quarters and many quarters were minted this year.
-Therefore your coin won't be worth more than its scrap silver value unless it's in near perfect condition.
-Continue reading to learn more about this series and what the current values are.
+The 1964 quarters have value as both numismatic coins and as silver bullion.
+Keep reading to learn more about these silver coins.

 Type: Washington Quarter

 Face Value: $0.25